 - Leave until cool, then cut into 12 pieces.

-I’m sending these jammy flapjacks off to the ever groaning Tea Time Treats table where I would just love to be.
+I’m sending these jammy flapjacks off to the ever groaning Tea Time Treats table.
+Who’s going to join me there?
 It just so happened that Karen chose Jams, Curds and Preserves as this month’s theme.

 As I cut these into fairly small squares and tried to make them look, er, dainty, I’m also entering my jammy flapjacks into Treat Petite with Cakeyboi and The Baking Explorer.
 The theme is Spring into Easter this month.
 Whilst the flapjacks aren’t specifically spring like, they are drizzled with chocolate.
 Now if that doesn’t make you think of Easter, nothing will 😉

 As the oats were bought from our local health food shop and won a prize for me into the bargain, I am entering these oaty flapjacks into Shop Local over at Elizabeth’s Kitchen.

 Finally, as these saucy jammy flapjacks are definitely my idea of fun, I’m sending them off to Laura at I’d Much Rather Bake Than … for her monthly Biscuit Barrel challenge.